C. Federal constitutional provision

-In the case of Marketos v American Employers Insurance Company, 185 Mich App 179; 460 NW2d 272 (1990), the Court of Appeals rejected a reporter's privilege based upon the First Amendment.
-However, the case has limited application because of the facts.
-The request was for solely for unpublished photographs and the newspaper had until recently made such photographs available upon request for a modest fee.
-Furthermore, the newspaper did not present an affidavit of the burdens a subpoena places on photographers or the newspaper.
+In Marketos v.
+American Employers Insurance Company, the Michigan court of appeals rejected a reporter’s privilege based upon the First Amendment.
+185 Mich.
+App.
+179, 196, 460 N.W.2d 272 (1990).
+However, the case has limited application due to its unique set of facts.
+The request was solely for unpublished photographs and the newspaper had, until just prior to litigation, made such photographs available upon request for a modest fee.
+Id. at 183.
+Furthermore, the newspaper did not present an affidavit describing the burdens a subpoena places on photographers or the newspaper.
+Id. at 196.

 Recognition of a reporter's privilege based upon the First Amendment varies between state and federal courts in Minnesota.